labusaid/CS4348Project1/writeup.md

 ## What problems did you encounter?
 Working with the signaling interface in a direct way really led to a lot of confusion as to how different parts of the project were interacting with each other.
+When I initially read through the project I figured "pipes I know how those work" and didn't realize that it would involve transferring each byte individually along with a bunch of other signals.

 ## How did you fix them?
 Unfortunately I ran out of time in this case, but I would have considered making a short helper program that